Andrew Mountbatten-Windsor: Finances

-Andrew received a £249,000 annuity from Queen Elizabeth II, which was cut by King Charles III in April 2023.
+Andrew received a £249,000 annuity from Queen Elizabeth II, which was reduced by King Charles III in April 2023.
 In the twelve-month period up to April 2004, he spent £325,000 on flights, and his trade missions as special representative for UKTI cost £75,000 in 2003.
-The Sunday Times reported in July 2008 that for "the Duke of York's public role ... he last year received £436,000 to cover his expenses".
-He has a Royal Navy pension of £20,000.
+The Sunday Times reported in July 2008 that, for "the Duke of York's public role ... he last year received £436,000 to cover his expenses".
+He also receives a Royal Navy pension of £20,000.

-In June 2019, Andrew arranged a private Buckingham Palace tour while the Queen was in residence for Jay Bloom and Michael Evers, businessmen from the U.S. cryptocurrency mining company Pegasus Group Holdings, which had agreed to pay his ex-wife Sarah Ferguson up to £1.4 million for her role as a "brand ambassador".
+In June 2019, Andrew arranged a private Buckingham Palace tour for Jay Bloom and Michael Evers, businessmen from the US cryptocurrency mining company Pegasus Group Holdings, which had agreed to pay his ex-wife up to £1.4 million for her role as a "brand ambassador".
 Bloom and Evers were driven into the Palace in Andrew's car from their Knightsbridge hotel and later attended his Pitch@Palace event at St James's Palace before dining that evening with Andrew, Ferguson, and their daughter Beatrice.
-Ferguson was promoting Pegasus's plan to use thousands of solar power generators to mine Bitcoin in Arizona, though the project collapsed after acquiring only 615 of the planned 16,000 units and generating just $33,779 (£25,000) in cryptocurrency.
-Ferguson first met Bloom in Las Vegas in 2018 and he and Evers regularly visited London in 2019, meeting the York family frequently.
-In October 2019 Ferguson signed a contract via Alphabet Capital, a British company owned by Adrian Gleave, through which she was paid over £200,000 for Pegasus work.
-Court documents showed Andrew also received £60,500 traced to Gleave's businesses, though neither explained the payments.
+Ferguson was promoting Pegasus's plan to use thousands of solar-powered generators to mine Bitcoin in Arizona, though the project collapsed after acquiring only 615 of the planned 16,000 units and generating just $33,779 (£25,000) in cryptocurrency.
+Ferguson first met Bloom in Las Vegas in 2018, and he and Evers visited London frequently in 2019, meeting the York family on several occasions.
+In October 2019, Ferguson signed a contract via Alphabet Capital, a British company owned by Adrian Gleave, through which she was paid more than £200,000 for Pegasus-related work.
+Court documents showed that Andrew also received £60,500 traced to Gleave's businesses, though neither party explained the payments.

-Several months after Andrew's controversial 2019 Newsnight interview, his private office established the Urramoor Trust, which owned both Lincelles (established 2020) and Urramoor Ltd (established 2013), and according to The Times was set up to support his family.
+Several months after Andrew's controversial 2019 Newsnight interview, his private office established the Urramoor Trust, which owned both Lincelles (established 2020) and Urramoor Ltd (established 2013), and was, according to The Times, set up to support his family.
 Lincelles was voluntarily wound up in 2022.
-Andrew was described as a "settlor but not a beneficiary", and did not own either of the companies, though Companies House listed him and his private banker of 20 years Harry Keogh (Note: Keogh was accused of inappropriately touching a female employee in 2015 in his previous job at Coutts, an allegation which he denied.
-It resulted in an internal investigation that led to him quitting under pressure and later suing for unfair dismissal.) as people with "significant control".
+Andrew was described as a "settlor but not a beneficiary" and did not own either company, though Companies House listed him and his long-time private banker Harry Keogh as persons with "significant control".